akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “A coin, Roger?”
 His laugh was low, rough, forced.

-Roger bowed—a shallow, efficient nod.
+Roger bowed, a shallow, efficient nod.

 “We all know that the royal treasury is bruised by the expense of securing the realm, the cost of gifts and dowry for the German alliance.
 And so a timely marriage to another royal house could gracefully enrich your coffers and elevate your son.”

 “You think my blood is currency?”
 Henry’s voice thundered, raw with fury.

-Roger stepped back into the shadows, but again his sharp words hung in the air like a blade.
+Roger vanished into the shadows, but the sting of his sharp words remained.

 Henry’s jaw tightened.
-He turned and caught sight of Godfrey’s face — the quiet boy who had spent his life watching, waiting, being counted.
-Henry saw his own father’s dismissal.
-He saw the ledger, the coin, the whispers, the waiting.
+He turned towards his son Godfrey and saw himself: the lonely boy who had spent his life watching and waiting, wanting much but daring little.

-A new thought struck him and a dangerous smile played at the corners of his mouth—the look of a gambler who has decided to destroy the table entirely.
+A new thought struck him and a dangerous smile played at the corners of his mouth, the look of a gambler who has decided to destroy the table entirely.

 “Roger, my bishop, let us bargain with Someone who cannot be outbid!
 You want to weigh and measure and trade?
 Fine.”

 Henry’s voice rose, the “Scholar-King” giving way to the impulsive pride of the Conqueror’s son.
 “If he be a coin, Roger, then we shall toss him to the Heavens!”

 He lifted his arm and pointed across the crowd, fixing his eyes on the heavy, carved doors of the lodge.
+Words broke forth from deep within him, beyond his grasp, and in a distant voice.

 “I command it: the first pure maid to cross that threshold, be she royal heiress or landless scullion, the same shall be his wife.
 I leave the selection to God’s judgment.
 If the boy cannot live with a peasant at his side, he is no son of mine and holds no claim to my blood.
 Let it be written as a vow.”

+The words fell on the silent hall like dry autumn leaves on a bonfire.

+Henry’s breath came fast, his finger still pointing, his mind hunting for what he had said.
 Roger’s eyes widened in shock.
 Bishop Bloet exchanged a glance with the Archbishop of Canterbury.
 The monk of the new Cistercian order lowered his head and his lips began to move silently.

 As for the Queen, she stared at the King, a picture of astonishment.
-“You cannot possibly mean to cast his life so blindly.”
+“Surely you cannot possibly mean to cast his life so blindly.”

 Henry’s posture relaxed instantly, the fire cooling into a stony, dismissive indifference.
 He reached for his wine.
 “If the Heavens wish him wed, they shall surely provide.
 Else-wise, let the hall keep its silence, that I may drink in peace.”

 The hall settled into a jagged silence.
 Roger of Salisbury stood motionless.
-He knew the truth, as did the older lords: the King had spoken a *vow* made *coram rege*—before the high court.
+He knew the truth, as did the older lords: the King had spoken a *vow* made *coram rege*, before the high court.
 If a beggar girl crossed that threshold now, Henry would have to marry his son to her or become a liar in the eyes of the law and God.

-Henry reached for his wine, oblivious to the cage he had just built — its door swung wide open.
+Henry reached for his wine, oblivious to the cage he had just built, its door swung wide open.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)